 The light-dependent reactions of photosynthesis

-Light’s role in photosynthesis is in rearranging specific chlorophyll molecules, causing them to lose electrons (oxidizing them) and thereby making them oxidants that remove electrons from other molecules and ultimately form water.
+Light’s role in photosynthesis is in rearranging specific chlorophyll molecules, causing them to lose electrons (oxidizing them) and thereby making them oxidants that remove electrons from other molecules and ultimately from water.
 Light is a form of energy and consequently is able to change the circumstances of the material that it interacts with.
 In particular, light changes the electron configuration of chlorophyll, shifting an electron from its normal position to a situation where it is more likely to escape from the chlorophyll molecule, i.e., after absorbing light, the chlorophyll is more likely to be oxidized.
 The oxidation of chlorophyll is made even more likely because there is a molecule nearby in the inner membrane of the chloroplast that is capable of accepting the electron.
 The electron lost from chlorophyll ultimately (after many steps) ends up associated with the carbon of a carbon dioxide molecule, forming carbohydrates.
 The oxidized chlorophyll molecule (i.e., the one missing an electron) is not a strong enough oxidant to extract electrons from water.
 But it can act on the ‘oxygen evolving complex’, an enzyme complex that contains four manganese atoms.
 A chlorophyll lacking an electron is capable of oxidizing one of the four manganese atoms.
-After this process is repeated three more times and all four of the manganese atoms are oxidized, the molecule is now a strong enough oxidant to act on two water molecules, removing four electrons, one each from the four hydrogens, and producing four protons (H+) and one molecule of O2.
+After this process is repeated three more times and all four of the manganese atoms are oxidized, the molecule is now a strong enough oxidant to act on two water molecules, removing four electrons, one each from the four hydrogens, and these replace the electrons that had been lost from each of the four manganese ions.
+This process produces four protons (H+) and one molecule of O2.

 The electron lost from chlorophyll follows a path through a membrane similar to the flow of electrons through the inner mitochondrial membrane in the process of ‘electron transport’ (= oxidative phosphorylation) of cellular respiration, sometimes utilizing similar electron carriers.